To learn about the summer program, visit the Summer @EBUS page.

 This course combines the ELA Composition and Creative Writing curriculums to offer students a way to get all four credits in one course.
 Students will complete a discrete Composition unit where they choose a form of writing to focus on ...

-This course combines the ELA Composition and New Media curriculums to offer students a way to get all four credits in one course.
-Students will gain personal experience with various forms of digital media including text, audio, video, web, and ...
+This course combines the ELA Composition and Focused Literary Studies curriculums to offer students a way to get all four credits in one course.
+Students will complete a Composition unit where they will write a short story.
+Beyond that they ...

 English First Peoples 12